OCamlPro/module-graph/README.md

 to use `.cmi` files with `--cmi`:

 ```
-$ ocp-cmtdeps --cmi
+$ module-graph --cmi
 Generated 21 edges in "deps.dot" and "deps.pdf"
 $ evince deps.pdf
 ```

-By default, `ocp-cmtdeps` drops direct links between modules if these links are implied by transitive dependencies.
+By default, `module-graph` drops direct links between modules if these links are implied by transitive dependencies.
 You can keep them with `-A/--all-links`:

 ```
-$ ocp-cmtdeps --all-links
+$ module-graph --all-links
 Generated 32 edges in "deps.dot" and "deps.pdf"
 $ evince deps.pdf
 ```